 The obvious solution to any type of dental pain is to see a dentist as soon as possible.
 When you can’t get to your dentist right away, however, you may have to endure some amount of discomfort in the meantime.
 The following tips can help you minimize a toothache while you wait for your dental appointment.

-While your number one goal might be centered on eliminating tooth pain as quickly as possible, you need to consider the potential cause first.
+While your number one goal might be to eliminate tooth pain as quickly as possible, you need to consider the potential cause first.
 When our bodies experience pain, they are sending warning signals to our brains, telling them that something isn’t right.
 If you have oral pain, it’s generally a sign you have a problem that needs to be addressed as soon as possible.

 Oral pain can be caused by a variety of serious issues, including tooth decay, a damaged filling, a tooth fracture, infected gums or an abscessed tooth.
 If the latter has occurred, you could suffer serious complications without rapid treatment.
 These complications could include the loss of the tooth and supporting bone.
 In some cases, bacterial infections can also spread to other parts of the body, leading to hospitalization or worse.
 For these reasons, it’s important to seek emergency treatment if you show any of the following signs of an abscessed tooth: